Understanding bind

 |

-.
-We now could use that option<float>
+and someInput would contain an option<float>.
+We now could use that option<float> with other

-all other functions that are not compatible with option
+functions.
+We just could map or apply all other functions that are not compatible with option.

-But instead of doing that, let’s pass the resulting option<float>
+But instead of doing that, let’s pass the resulting option<float> directly to bind.
+We then

-that only will be executed if we have Some value
+provide a continuation function to bind that only will be executed if we have Some value.

-The advantage is that our f
+The advantage is that our f function only sees a float, not a option<float>.
+We now

-can do something with that float
+can do something with that float.

 Let’s write an example where the user inputs the radius of a circle, and we calculate the area of that circle.